Kar1stan/AngularPainting/README.md

 # AngularPainting

-Angular project which contains collection of various images.
+Angular project which contains collection of various images from famous artists.

 ## 💻 Pre-requisites